KD milestones

 May 19, 1946

-On May 19, the "Hindenburg", renamed "Frieden", resumed service between Cologne and Bad Honnef in the Siebengebirge.
+On May 1, service will resume between Cologne and Bad Honnef in the Siebengebirge mountains with the "Hindenburg," renamed "Frieden" (Peace).

 1946